Course Information

 Normal Course Loads

-The curriculum is limited to full credit and half-credit courses.
-The typical student course load is four, four and one-half, or five course credits per semester.
-Freshmen are advised to take no more than four credits in their first semester.
+The curriculum consists primarily of full-credit and half-credit courses.
+Certain fine arts practica and ensemble courses carry 0.25 credit.
+A typical course load is 4, 4.5, or 5 course credits per semester.
+First-year students are advised to enroll in no more than 4 course credits in the first semester.

 Internship Courses